Manifest

 Overview

-OSDK utilizes a manifest to define its precise behavior.
+The OSDK tool utilizes a manifest to define its precise behavior.
 Typically, the configuration file is named OSDK.toml and is placed in the root directory of the workspace (the same directory as the workspace's Cargo.toml).
 If there is only one crate and no workspace, the file is placed in the crate's root directory.

 Configurations